ravendb/bootcamp/src/unit2/lesson3/README.md

 The `Index` method here was used to mark the `Name` property as `Search` which enables full text search with this field.

-The `Store` method was used to enable projections and to store that defined properties along with the Index, reducing the response time of the query.
-Thereby, the return of searched data comes from the Index, instead of storage.
+The `Store` method was used to enable projections and to store that defined properties along with the Index.
+Thereby, the return of searched data comes from the Index, instead of having to load the document and get the fields from it.
+In most cases, this isn't an interesting optimization.
+RavenDB is already heavily optimized toward loading documents.
+Use this when you are creating new values in the indexing function and want to project them, not merely skip the (pretty cheap) loading of the document.

 ### Step 4: Initialize the `DocumentStore` and register the index on the server